yazz/VisualJS/README.md

 ## Browser based IDE to build internal web apps
-Yazz Pilot is a browser based IDE for building internal web apps.
-It can connect to Rest APIs, Postgres and other enterprise stuff, and uses JavaScript for coding events and actions.
-There is a demo here (IDE only works on desktop Chrome right now although produced apps do work on Mobile Safari and Mobile Chrome):
+Yazz Pilot is a tool for building internal web applications FAST!
+It can connect to Rest APIs, Postgres and other enterprise stuff, and uses JavaScript for scripting.
+There is a demo here (IDE only works on desktop Chrome right now although produced apps do work on iOS and Android):

 https://yazz.com/app/homepage.html
 <br/><br/><br/>